 Currently on View in H215

-Jan van Goyen painted numerous views of the fishing village of Egmond aan Zee, whose ruined church is visible just beyond dunes.
-Fishing boats are being unloaded on the beach, where the catch is sorted and piled onto carts.
-Such beaches were a favorite destination of Dutch city dwellers for whom watching the activities of the fishing fleets was a popular leisure activity.
+Van Goyen painted numerous views of the fishing village of Egmond aan Zee, the ruined church of which is visible just beyond the dunes.
+Here, fishing boats are being unloaded on the beach, where the catch is sorted and piled onto carts.
+The shore was a favorite destination of Dutch city dwellers, for whom watching the work of the fishing fleets was a popular leisure activity.

-The restricted monochrome tonality of this painting, typical of Van Goyen's works of the 1630s, properly evokes the humid atmosphere of the Dutch North Sea coast.
+The restricted tonality of this painting—the predominance of browns and grays—is typical of Van Goyen’s works of the 1630s and evokes the humid atmosphere of the North Sea coast.

 Provenance research is on-going at the Indianapolis Museum of Art.
 Please contact Annette Schlagenhauff, Curator of Special Projects, at firstname.lastname@example.org, if you have questions, or if you have additional information to share with us.